-- Semiquantitative analysis of feedback systems for resistive wall modes A.M.
+Semiquantitative analysis of feedback systems for resistive wall modes

+A.M.
 GAROFALO, T.H.
 JENSEN, and E.J.
+STRAIT

-STRAIT Physics of Plasmas, 2002 - One of Torkil's idea was to fit measurements of the open-loop transfer function in DIII-D to a simple analytic form, to include them in a simple but realistic model
+One of Torkil's idea was to fit measurements of the open-loop transfer function in DIII-D to a simple analytic form, to include them in a simple but realistic model finite bandwidth leads to important limitations to RWM feedback